转移国家Italy米兰米兰 到 贝拉焦

 After a short drive from skyscrapers and fashionable streets, the surreal storybook begins to unfold.
 The world-renowned Alps mountain range rises into view, and the vast highway narrows into leafy roads scented by the aromas of fresh pine trees.
 The bustling avenues of downtown Milan were replaced with just carefree walkways, with locals sipping coffee and indulging in the slower-paced life.

 As you venture deeper into nature, glimmering lakes flood the foothills of the soaring cliffs.
 The turquoise lakes, vibrant greenery, and pale white cliffs are almost as colorful as Bellagio's charming city, nestled on the shores of Lake Como's stunning viewpoint.
+Keeping your eyes on the road would prove to be an impossible task for this painstakingly beautiful drive.
+So why not let a professional driver do the hard work while you live the easy life?
+If this sounds like a fantasy too good to be true, read our in-depth Milan to Bellagio travel guide and learn how to turn this dream into reality!

 About Bellagio